-The FCI European Coursing Championship will take place on the 1st, 2nd and 3rd of May, 2020 in Hungary.
+The FCI European Coursing Championship will take place on the 16-17-18 October, 2020 in Hungary.
 The venue of the monumental event will be Kincsem Equestrian Park in Tápiószentmárton – a town which is about 60 kilometres east of the capital.

 Tápiószentmárton is a small town with a population of 5 thousand on a vast region within Hungary, called the “Alföld”.
 In addition to its numerous natural treasures, like the Hársas-valley, the forests of Sőreg, the fishing lake or the ancient marshes, visitors will find a spa, pools and a wine cellar, offering excellent wines from the region.
 What the town is most famous for are the Kincsem Equestrian Park and Attila-hill, found in the park itself.